bomonike/bomonike.github.io/ai-agents.md

 ## AI Agent Protocol Security

 JOKE: The "S" in MCP stands for Security.
+As in there is no S in MCP.

+To prevent unauthorized changes, pin specific versions of MCP server and tools they use.

+Have a thorough technical and user-level testing processes to detect misuse.

+To be able to see when MCP is misused, ensure that tool descriptions are clearly visible and traces of user-visible and AI-visible instructions.
+Trace the data lineage of transaction payloads at the data layer…

+To instill cross-server protection in guardrails: implement stricter boundaries and dataflow controls between MCP servers.

 A2A servers cannot be directly called from clients as a command.